ElektraInitiative/libelektra/doc/decisions/array.md

 ## Decision

-Store length in metadata `array` of key, or keep empty if empty array.
+Store length in metadata `array` of key, or keep metadata `array` empty if empty array.
 For example (`ni syntax`, sections used for metadata):

 ```